MicroEJ/docs/VEEPortingGuide/uiImageLoader.rst

 Principle
 =========

-The Image Loader module is an on-board engine that
+The Image Loader is a module of the MicroUI runtime that:

 * retrieves image data that is ready to be displayed without needing additional runtime memory,
 * retrieves image data that is required to be converted into the format known by the Image Renderer (MicroEJ format),